Survey Research Services

 Open-Ended Coding

-CITL will provide instruction on the coding of open-ended responses.
+CITL Data Analytics consults on qualitative coding of open-ended survey responses.